-Information on new school entrants can be found on the council's website, www.eastdunbarton.gov.uk.
+Information on new school entrants can be found on the East Dunbartonshire Council website.
 Enrolment is in January each year.
 Pupils should be registered in only one school for their catchment area.
 Information about the school, can be found on the school wesbsite.
 Parents who want to send their child to a school other than the catchment school must make a placing request.
-Parents of pupils who have moved into the catchment area or, who wish their child to transfer to the school, should contact the school office for information.
+Parents of pupils who have moved into the catchment area or, who wish their child to transfer to the school, should contact sharedservices.education@eastdunbarton.gov.uk.

-Before leaving an Early Learning & Childcare Centre, a transfer of information record for each child will be prepared by Early Year's staff to ensure a smooth transition and continuity of education for the child transferring to primary.
+Before leaving an early years centre, a transfer of information record for each child will be prepared by Early Year's staff to ensure a smooth transition and continuity of education for the child transferring to primary.